- This event has passed.

-We are pleased to extend this invitation for our upcoming seminar, an overview of key changes for expatriates due to the PRC IIT reform.
-On 29th June 2018, China’s national people’s Congress (NPC) published a draft amendment of the individual income tax Law (IIT).
-On 31 August, the NPC passed the Draft Amendment to the People’s Republic of China (PRC) IIT Law, with the amendments becoming effective from 1 January 2019.
+We are pleased to invite you to our upcoming seminar on the PRC IIT reform and the key changes it presents for expatriates.
+On 29 June 2018, China’s National People’s Congress (NPC) published a draft amendment of the Individual Income Tax Law (IIT).
+On 31 August, the NPC passed the Draft Amendment to the People’s Republic of China (PRC) IIT Law, with the amendments being effective from 1 January 2019.

-We are very glad to invite Levi Zeng, manager of people’s services from KPMG, to give us a speech on the key changes of the IIT reform and also its impacts for expatriates in terms of tax residence rule, IIT withholding mechanism for residence/non-residence, itemised deduction vs tax exempt benefits, etc. There will be also Q&A session after the speech.
+Sheila Zhang and Levi Zeng from KPMG will provide an update on the key changes presented by the IIT reform and also its impacts for expatriates in terms of tax residence rule, six-year rule for foreigners, and the IIT withholding mechanism for residents/non-residents, itemised deduction versus tax exempt benefits, and related topics.
+There will also be a Q&A session following the speech.

-Come and join us to discover more details.
-This is a great opportunity to have a better understanding of the individual income tax reform and how these changes may affect your salary package.
+Come and join us to find out more about how the upcoming individual tax income reforms may affect your salary package.
 Bookings are essential as seats are limited.

 Sheila is the Director, Tax and she joined KPMG in Beijing in December 1993.
 Sheila has extensive experience in tax compliance and tax advisory in the PRC, specialising in assisting multinational clients planning the remuneration package for the expatriate employees working in China.